tldraw/tldraw/apps/vscode/extension/examples/MarkdownEmbedding.md

-# Embed .tldr files as SVG
+# An Example of Embedding a .tldr.svg SVG File Into Markdown

 <img src="hello.tldr.svg"/>